Quackster/HolographR59/README.md

 **Download:**
 - [This includes the DB, CMS, SWFs, etc.](https://h4bbo.net/archive/Habbo%20Archives/Flash/PACK%20HABBO%20BETA%20RETRO%20V54.rar)

-*Do not use the compiled emulator in this download, use the source code from* **this repository** *as the compiled version is outdated and contains security flaws*
+*Do not use the compiled emulator in this download link above, use the source code from* **this repository** *as the compiled version is outdated and contains security flaws*.

 **Screenshots:**